syncfusion-content/js-api-docs/api/js/ejDocumentEditor.md

 ### setZoomFactor(factor)
 {:#methods:setzoomfactor}

-Scales the document container with the specified zoom factor.
-The range of zoom factor should be 0.10 to 5.00.
+Scales the document editor with the specified zoom factor.
+The range of zoom factor should be 0.10 to 5.00 (10 - 500 %).

 <table>
 <thead>